Let’s talk about just one of the so many underrated things in Life.

 But when you’re alone, you talk or play or sing or do whatever fun stuff, but with yourself.
 Talk about movies to yourself, the books you read, the sport you follow, the kind of music you like, the band you dance your ass off to, the person you look up to, things you’re good at, things you’re bad at, just things in general.
 Talk, but to yourself.
 In the process, you bond with yourself.
 You discover yourself.
 You won’t understand just how important it is for one to know WHO HE IS?
 When you discover your true self, you naturally get a clearer view of what you want?
 And what makes you happy?

 I love my solitude.
 I’ve been enjoying it for quite some time now.
 But I don’t claim that I have discovered what I want?
 But I’ll say this.
 I’ve become a lot more tolerant towards things I disliked before, realizing that it really doesn’t matter to me.
 I’ve started respecting everybody, because as I am, everybody else also is, different.
 Just existing cannot be a crime.
 I’ve had rough times through my teenage years.
 I used to be a violent kid.
-People used to run to my mother and shout their complaints against me at her.
+People used to run to my mother and yell complaints against me at her.
 My mother took to violence to stop my violent actions.
-But she used to cry every time she hit me.
-That’s when I understood what a Mother is.